 First, we partner with them to create and implement internal communication solutions to complex strategic challenges.
 Second, we build and enhance the capabilities of their Corporate Communication department, as well as executives and leaders across the company.

-Often, communication is seen — and treated — as a deliverable.
+Often, internal communication is seen — and treated — as a deliverable.
 An email.
 A video.
 A town hall.
 A webinar.
 It’s seen as a way of getting relevant information quickly and effectively from executive leaders to the employees who need it, and it is tailored to give them only what they “need to know.”
 It’s about controlling the flow of information to achieve productivity.

-Communication is so much more.
+Internal communication is so much more.

-Advising on global realignment communication for company’s path forward
+Advising on global realignment communication for company’s path forwardExperience the Case Study

-In the context of a large company, this means that communication is an ongoing dialogue that occurs up, down and across an organizational structure.
-At Gagen MacDonald, we not only have messaging and narrative development experts to ensure communications are timely, relevant, strategic and influential, but we bring a differentiated ability to cultivate two-way, cross-functional dialogue.
+In the context of a large company, this means that internal communication is an ongoing dialogue that occurs up, down and across an organizational structure.
+We not only have messaging and narrative development experts to ensure communications are timely, relevant, strategic and influential, but we bring a differentiated ability to cultivate two-way, cross-functional dialogue.

 Communication as a profession is changing in significant ways with deep implications on both a personal and organizational level.
 Personally, the communication professional of the future will need to continue to enhance their capabilities working with digital tools and analytics, as well as expanding business acumen and effectively building relationships with an array of both internal and external stakeholders.